wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-4.&emsp;Teaching and learning are your greatest strengths now, because they [teaching and learning] enable you to change your mind and help others to change theirs [others’ minds].
+4. Teaching and learning are your greatest strengths now, because they [teaching and learning] enable you to change your mind and help others to change theirs [others’ minds].
 <sup>2</sup>Refusing to change your mind will not prove that the separation has not occurred.
 <sup>3</sup>The dreamer who doubts the reality of his [dreamer’s] dream while he [dreamer] is still dreaming is not really healing his [dreamer’s] split mind.
 <sup>4</sup>You dream of a separated ego and believe in a world that rests upon it [a separated ego].